 Our hairstyles recycle with iconic memories of our once thick, carefree, swinging strands, blowing in the wind.
 Dorothy Hamill and Farrah Fawcett were trend setters that even Princess Diana’s royal locks were fashioned after.
 Have you ever had a Wedge?

 In 1988 it was my privilege to attend the 1988 Summer Olympics in Seoul, Korea.
 In High School when my hair was thicker, I sported the Farah fashion.
-In 1979 as the Queen of Transportation, otherwise known as Miss Mother Trucker, it was known as a short BOB.
+In 1979 as the Queen of Transportation, AKA Miss Mother Trucker, it was known as a short BOB.
 When Dorothy Hamill won the gold in 1987, the style for many became the Wedge.
 Ask a hairdresser today for a Wedge cut, and depending on her age, she will not know what you are talking about.
 My history of hairstyles and colors.

 Below is the beautiful hairstyle that I will once again sport.
 My stylist from England was able to make my thinning locks match a heroine of hair.
 Miss Dorothy we thank you for sporting an ageless style!

 “The joy of age is in finally being who you are.”
 Acceptance